When dialogue is great, it can be terrific, keeping readers or audiences on the edge of their seats.

-Whether it’s the verbal sparring of Bogart and Bacall, the wisecracking characters of 1930s films, or dramatic courtroom exchanges in A Few Good Men, dialogue can spark and enthral.
-It’s not just true of films or plays either – there are plenty of novels with powerful dialogue.
-But there are also times when dialogue ruins scenes
+Whether it’s the verbal sparring of Bogart and Bacall, the wisecracking characters of 1930s films, or dramatic courtroom exchanges in A Few Good Men, dialogue can spark and enthrall.

-But here’s the problem – dialogue can be a little too seductive.
+But there are also times when dialogue ruins scenes Because here’s the problem – dialogue can be a little too seductive.
 Or to be more exact, writers who are rather too fond of their characters can sometimes find it difficult to know how much is too much.

 For example, writers who find their characters springing spontaneously to life, like Athena from her father’s head, might feel they spend a good part of their time just reporting what their characters are saying.

 When characters won’t stop talking

 Characters like this can have a real spark because they haven’t been consciously constructed or built from the ground up.
-They have not been sketched out on paper but appear to emerge from the writer’s subconscious.
+They’ve not been sketched out on paper but appear to emerge from the writer’s subconscious.

-If they are chatty, their dialogue can go on longer than necessary, and if they’re the amusing type, the author may find them entertaining.
+If they are chatty, their dialogue can go on longer than necessary.
+And if they’re the amusing type, the author may find them entertaining.

-If the author has two characters like this in the same scene, the situation can become more unmanageable.
+If the author has two characters like this in the same scene, the situation can become unmanageable.
 Cutting back these scenes is pretty much an example of murdering your darlings.
 The scenes might seem to be full of life, but a novel is not episodic.
 There should be a plot, and it should keep on moving.

 When dialogue destroys your atmosphere